Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/managing-snapshots.md

 <a id="create-snapshot-with-policy"></a>
 ### Creating Snapshots on a Schedule by Using a Snapshot Policy
-Use the `qq snapshot_create_policy` command to create a snapshot policy and specify the interval at which Qumulo Core takes and deletes snapshots.
+Run the `qq snapshot_create_policy` command to create a snapshot policy and specify the interval at which Qumulo Core takes and deletes snapshots.

 In the following example, we create a policy named `every_day` that takes a snapshot every midnight in the Pacific time zone and retains the snapshot for two days.
 Every new snapshot that this policy creates is locked with a key named `my-key-name`.  {{page.varSeeLockUnlock}}